 The -q switch adds new points to improve the mesh quality.
-It can be used together with -p (to refine a CDT), or -r (to refine a previously generated mesh), -a, or -m (to conform to a mesh sizing function).
+It can be used together with -p (to refine a constrained tetrahedralization), or -r (to refine a previously generated mesh), -a, or -m (to conform to a mesh sizing function).

-TetGen enforces two quality constraints on tetrahedra: a maximum radiusedge ratio bound and a minimum dihedral angle bound.
-By default, these two constraints are 2.0 and 0 degrees, respectively.
-These quality constraints may be specified after the -q.
+TetGen uses two quality constraints on tetrahedra: a maximum radiusedge ratio bound and a minimum dihedral angle bound.
+By default, these two parameters are 2.0 and 0 degrees, respectively.
+These quality parameters may be specified after the -q.
 The two constraints are separated by a slash '/' (or ','):

-- the first constraint is the maximum allowable radius-edge ratio, default is 2.0; and - the second constraint is the minimum allowable dihedral angle, default is 0 (degree);
+- the first parameters is the maximum allowable radius-edge ratio, default is 2.0; and - the second parameters is the minimum allowable dihedral angle, default is 0 (degree);